dirtycache/API_Sec_Lab/module2.md

 1. Click on the **Alerts** tab
 2. Filter on *Open Runtime* alerts
 3. Click on the three-dot icon at the end of the *Query Parameter Fuzzing* alert row for merchant 1c4c
-4. Click on the *investigate IP* option
+4. Click on the *Investigate IP* option

 ![Pen Test Story](media/pen-tester-story.jpg)

 - In this example, a pen-tester created two merchant IDs - 1c4c… and 9342… from the same IP, and then started penetration testing the APIs
 - The pen tester probed the API by sending bad inputs to query parameters, triggering a *Query Parameter Fuzzing* alert
-- The pen tester then attempted to break the authentication by trying various passwords for one of his account - a *Brute Force Authentication Attempt* alert triggered
+- The pen tester then attempted to break the authentication by trying various passwords for one of the accounts - a *Brute Force Authentication Attempt* alert triggered
 - The pen tester attempted to access an endpoint which few users have access to and is therefore assumed to be a privileged endpoint (BFLA)
 - Following that, the pen tester created two orders using two different users and successfully managed to access the order created by one user from the other user.
 This is an exploitation of a BOLA vulnerability, which triggered the *Suspicious Data Access* alert
-- Finally, as all these actions generated a lot of errors, an *Excessive Actor Errors* alert triggered on the IP address the pen tester used
+- Finally, as all these actions generated a lot of errors, an *Excessive Actor Errors* alert triggered on the IP address used by the pen tester
 #### Exercise 2.22 - Posture Alerts

 1. Click on the **Alerts** tab and then on the **Posture** sub-tab

 ![Posture Alerts Page](media/posture-alerts.jpg)

-- Posture Alerts are about your API's risk posture
+- Posture Alerts are about your API risk posture
 - Two of the posture alerts are of the Shadow API family:
     - Shadow Endpoint - accessing an undocumented endpoint
     - Shadow Parameter - using an undocumented enpoint parameter